pointblankdev/charisma-web/README.md

 ### What This API Does

 * **Aggregates Liquidity Pool Data:**\
-  Retrieve comprehensive details about liquidity vaults—including reserves, fees, supply, and more—across various trading pairs.
+  Retrieve comprehensive details about liquidity pools—including reserves, fees, supply, and more—across various trading pairs.
 * **Provides Token Metadata:**\
   Access up-to-date metadata for tokens used across the ecosystem.
 This includes names, symbols, decimals, images, and descriptions.
 * **Optimized for Performance:**\